ABOUT WRITE FOR RIGHTS

 Where can I organize an event?

-You can organize an event at home, at school, in your community, on your own, online with friends…be creative!
+You can organize a virtual event, an event with your household or social bubble, or a socially distanced event.
 We’re always excited to hear about new events across Canada.

 What kinds of resources are available to publicize an event?